 Given the time it takes to get between destinations, I would say you should spend at least 3 weeks per country in Southeast Asia.
 Bus rides between destinations can be long, often taking a whole day or night.
 So 3 weeks allows you to visit several places in a country.

 This question really depends on what you want to do.
 If you want to participate in many activities and tours, the cost will of course go up.
 And drinking alcohol too effects your budget.
 I would say aim for at least $1200/£850 a month over a prolonged period.
-If your planning to take lots of flights and do diving lessons this will go up substantially.
+If you are planning to take lots of flights and do diving lessons this will go up substantially.

 I personally think Bali is overrated, but I still recommend visiting for the Balinese culture and great countryside (away from the beach resorts).
 If you want to visit I would combine it with a trip to other parts of Indonesia, particularly Java and the Komodo islands.